 Water Play?
 A Lesson a Day!

-This article is copyright by Faith Hickman Brynie, and is published here with kind permission of the author.
+This article on water experiments is copyright by Faith Hickman Brynie, and is published here with kind permission of the author.

 Children are natural scientists.
 They're always full of questions, always eager to explore the world around them.
 You don't need much time, money, or equipment to nurture your child's curiosity.
 It's enough just to take advantage of the opportunities for learning that pop up every day.